mehulagg/gitlab/doc/user/project/wiki/index.md

 Create a new page by clicking the **New page** button that can be found in all wiki pages.

-You will be asked to fill in a title for your new wiki page.
+Fill in a title for your new wiki page.

 You can specify a full path for the wiki page by using '/' in the title to indicate subdirectories.
-Any missing directories will be created automatically.
-For example, a title of `docs/my-page` will create a wiki page with a path `/wikis/docs/my-page`.
+Any missing directories are created automatically.
+For example, a title of `docs/my-page` creates a wiki page with a path `/wikis/docs/my-page`.

 Once you enter the page name, it's time to fill in its content.
 GitLab wikis